jmecosta/CxxSonarQubeRunner/README.md

     </PropertyGroup>
 ```

-contains the proerties the task use, by default it will look for the analysers in their default locations.
-But those can be overriten in your project file.
+contains the properties the task uses, by default it will look for the analysers in their default locations.
+But those can be overriten in your project file if required.